Mama FM

 Ssegawa, a seasonal journalist who recently ventured into poultry farming, is facing distressing losses after extreme heat conditions led to the death of some of her birds.

-Ssegawa, who operates her poultry farm in Zirobwe, Luweero District, says the unusually intense sunshine and prolonged high temperatures have created unfriendly climate conditions for poultry farming, resulting in heat stress and fatalities among her chickens.
+Operating her poultry farm in Zirobwe, Luweero District, Ssegawa says the unusually intense sunshine and prolonged high temperatures have created hostile climate conditions for poultry farming, resulting in heat stress and fatalities among her chickens.

-The journalist-turned-poultry farmer keeps about 1,000 broiler chicken and had hoped the venture would provide a stable source of income to support herself and her family.
-However, instead of growing, the business is now struggling.
+The journalist-turned-poultry farmer keeps about 1,000 broiler chickens and had hoped the venture would provide a stable source of income to support herself and her family.
+However, instead of expanding, the business is now struggling.

 “I invested with hope, but the business is now stagnating.
 It feels hopeless,” she said.

-Ssegawa had also targeted the ready and highly populated markets of kampala metropolitan including Wakiso District and Kampala to sell her poultry products.
-Unfortunately, these expectations have not materialized, further compounding her challenges.
+Ssegawa had also targeted the ready and highly populated markets of the Kampala metropolitan area, including Wakiso District and Kampala, to sell her poultry products.
+Unfortunately, these expectations have not materialised, further compounding her challenges.

 Ssegawa’s experience reflects the growing vulnerability of farmers in Uganda to climate-related challenges, raising concerns about the sustainability of small agribusinesses if adaptive measures and support are not strengthened.